-You shouldn't ride with anything less than the best helmet to protect your head.
-Sixty-two percent of bicyclists killed in 2019 were not wearing helmets, according to the U.S. Department of Transportation's Fatality Analysis Reporting System, and previous studies in New York City found that almost all bicyclists who died (97%) were not wearing a helmet.
+We're not being hyperbolic.
+In 2019, sixty-two percent of bicyclists killed were not wearing helmets, according to the U.S. Department of Transportation's Fatality Analysis Reporting System.
+Previous studies in New York City (opens in new tab) found that almost all bicyclists who died (97%) were not wearing a helmet.

 The best bicycle helmets you can buy today